donmor/Tiddloid/Readme.md

 * I upgraded from 1.4 and all of my TiddlyWikis added before no longer to work.

     * Check if your system revoked local storage accessing permissions.
-If you're using Android Q, a permission acquirement page will appear at the first time you use legacy stuffs.
+If you're using Android R, a permission acquirement page will appear at the first time you use legacy stuffs.
 Otherwise, a pop-up window will appear if running on Android M and above.

 * I still want to add `Local (Legacy)` wikis.